kitschpatrol/ambient-novel/readme.md

 **Required GitHub [variables](https://github.com/kitschpatrol/ambient-novel/settings/variables/actions):**

 - `BASE_PATH_PRODUCTION`\
   Name of subfolder to copy the site to.
-During the build process, this variable is also used in `svelte.config.js`. copied.
+During the build process, this variable is also used in `svelte.config.js`.
 Must start with `/` and end without `/`.\
   Example: `/thevalentinemob`

 - `BASE_PATH_STAGING`\